tuxisawesome/WalterOS/README.md

-# PonchoOS
+# WalterOS

-Git repo of the Operating System tutorial series by Poncho
+Git repo of the Operating System tutorial series by Poncho, Forked by Walter.